simongareste/flask-dummy/README.md

-# flask-dummy
+# flask-IT
-A flask app to play with deployment
+A flask app to get the password for Ansible

 ## Features

-* Echoes "Hello World!" when you make an HTTP request to the server
+* Echoes <somepassword> and a sha512 encryption of <somepassword> when /somepassword is called.
+This is the main and only goal of this app.
-* Echoes somepassword and a sha512 encryption of somepassword when /password/somepassword is called
+  And yes it could be easier to do this, but I wanted to try flask.

 ## Requirements